 In December 2014, an individual plaintiff sued our subsidiary, Newegg.com Americas Inc. ("Newegg.com Americas"), in Superior Court in Los Angeles County, California, alleging that Newegg.com Americas had engaged in deceptive advertising practices and seeking to certify a class action.
 In 2016, the trial court sustained Newegg.com Americas' demurrer to the plaintiff's claims without leave to amend.
 The plaintiff appealed, and in July 2018 an appellate court reversed the decision of the trial court, thus allowing the case to proceed.
-The matter is now pending in the trial court, with Newegg Inc. having been added as a defendant.
-We intend to vigorously defend ourselves and our subsidiaries.
-Depending on the amount and timing, an unfavorable result could materially affect our business, consolidated results of operations, financial position or cash flows.
+On September 18, 2023, the trial court granted our motion to dismiss for failure to prosecute.